Zipfel Lab

 Principal Investigator

 Dr. Zipfel's lab has been continuously funded by the NIH since 2005 and currently includes two active R01's.
-He is a passionate mentor with a long track record of successful mentees -- a group that includes 5 neurosurgical, 1 neurology, and 1 anesthesiology faculty; 8 post-doctoral fellows; 13 medical students; and 11 undergraduates.
+He is a passionate mentor with a long track record of successful mentees -- a group that includes numerous neurosurgical, 1 neurology, and 1 anesthesiology faculty; 8 post-doctoral fellows; over 15 medical students; and over 20 undergraduates.
+He is exceedingly proud of the careers lab alumni have experienced including >95% of undergraduates going to medical school.

 Deepti Diwan, PhD